lunatech-labs/lunatech-blog/README.md

 # Provide compressed images
 Every blogpost has at least one image which makes the Lunatech blog relatively heavy in memory consumption.
-One way of compressing images is by using `pngcrush`.
+One way of to combat this is by compressing images using `pngcrush`.
 You can install it using brew:
 ```commandline
 brew install pngcrush
 ```
-And then create compressed version of the png pictures you are submitting with your blogpost:
+You can then create a compressed version of each image (png/jpeg/gif) you are submitting alongside your blogpost:
 ```commandline
 pngcrush -rem allb -brute -reduce in.png out.png
 ```
-For very large images it may take a long time to complete.
+For very large images the command may take a long time to complete.

 # How to deploy your post